-- 45. Resolutions. - (a) A resolution may be introduced in the House by sponsorship of one or more members of the House.
-The name of the Principal Sponsor shall be included in the House Journal, and the names of all sponsors shall be included in the Legislative Digest.
-The Principal Sponsor of a resolution, or the sponsor of an amendment to a resolution, may change the sponsorship of the resolution or amendment, as applicable, to that of another member, with that other member's consent, by filing notice with the Clerk.
-When the Principal Sponsor ceases to be a Representative during the term, the chief sponsorship of any of his or her pending legislative measures may be changed to another Representative upon approval by the Speaker or Minority Leader, whichever served as the Representative's caucus leader.
-Each resolution introduced shall be accompanied by 1 copy. - (b) The Principal Sponsor of a resolution controls that resolution.
+- 1 (House Rule 45) - 2 45.
+Resolutions. - 3 (a) A resolution may be introduced in the House by 4 sponsorship of one or more members of the House.
+The name of 5 the Principal Sponsor shall be included in the House Journal, 6 and the names of all sponsors shall be included in the 7 Legislative Digest.
+The Principal Sponsor of a resolution, or the sponsor of an amendment to a resolution, may change the 8 9 sponsorship of the resolution or amendment, as applicable, to 10 that of another member, with that other member's consent, by 11 filing notice with the Clerk.
+When the Principal Sponsor 12 ceases to be a Representative during the term, the chief sponsorship of any of his or her pending legislative measures 1.3 14 may be changed to another Representative upon approval by the 15 or Minority Leader, whichever served the Representative's caucus leader.
+Each resolution introduced 16 17 shall be accompanied by 1 copy. - (b) The Principal Sponsor of a resolution controls that resolution.
 A standing committee-sponsored resolution is controlled by the Chairperson of the committee, or if Co-Chairpersons have been appointed, by the Co-Chairperson from the majority caucus, who for purposes of these Rules is deemed the Principal Sponsor.
-A special committee-sponsored resolution is controlled by the Chairperson, or if Co-Chairpersons have been appointed, by the Co-Chairperson from the majority caucus, who for purposes of these Rules is deemed the Principal Sponsor.
-Committee-sponsored resolutions may not have individual co-sponsors. - (c) Any resolution calling for the expenditure of State funds may be adopted only by a record vote of a majority of those elected.
+A special committee-sponsored resolution is controlled by the Chairperson, or if Co-Chairpersons have been appointed, by the Co-Chairperson